G00376332/52445_Project/README.md

 ## Background information and summary about the data set

+Iris data set is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper.The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis.
+It is sometimes called Anderson's Iris data set because Edgar Anderson collected the data to quantify the morphologic variation of Iris flowers of three related species.
+The data set consists of 50 samples from each of three species of Iris:

 |![Iris Versicolor](Photos/Iris_Vesicolor.JPG)|![Iris Setosa](Photos/Iris_Setosa.JPG)|![Iris Virginica](Photos/Iris_Virginica.JPG)|
 |-----------|-----------|-----------|
 | Iris Versicolor | Iris Setosa | Iris Virginica |

+Four features were measured from each sample:
+* Sepal length(cm)
+* Sepal Width(cm)
+* Petal Length(cm)
+* Petal Width(cm)

 ![Iris Description](Photos/Iris_description1.JPG)

+Based on the combination of the above four features, Fisher developed a linear discriminant model to distinguish the species from each other.

 ## References